Skip to main content

 340 West 50th St., Manhattan, New York City, NY, 10019

-Located in New York’s Theater District, New World Stages is a modern Off-Broadway performing arts complex.
-Featuring five theaters of varying sizes, an art gallery, a public lounge, and event spaces, New World Stages offers a range of entertainment options, from shows to concerts to readings, in an intimate setting.
+Located in New York City's Theater District, New World Stages is a modern off-Broadway performing arts complex.
+Featuring five theaters of varying sizes, an art gallery, a public lounge, and event spaces, the multipart venue offers a range of entertainment options, from shows and concerts to readings.
+Its convenient Midtown location makes it an essential stop for arts and culture lovers visiting Manhattan.

 The Basics